 An unique village cricket club

-Horsmonden Cricket Club dates back to 1743.
+Horsmonden Cricket Club was first recorded back in 1738.
 We are incredibly proud of our history but are extremely committed to building the club for the future.
 See History…

 Horsmonden Cricket Club has gone through a period of rapid progression.
 The club is very inclusive offering cricket to players of all abilities in both junior and senior sections.
 The club has a strong cricketing tradition with a number of very talented players having represented the club over the years.
 We are keen to continue developing players to a level where they can truly realise their potential.
 To those ends HCC is very committed to a progressive coaching programme where we identify the most talented players and provide them with the skills, guidance and environment to allow them to really grow as players.
 We are not driven by winning leagues or cups, we are committed to enabling players to reach their potential and to playing the game in the right way.
 The club is very focused on the team ethic and encourages all of our players to understand that the team always comes first.